somyabhatia/microserviceTesting/README.md

-# Micro-sock - dummy microservice
+# DEPRECATED: Micro-sock - dummy microservice

 A tiny golang application simulating a microservice.
 It